Find out what to expect when you come to our clinics for your blood test.

 If you are referred for a blood test by your GP, your GP practice should book your test online for you.

 To book an appointment please follow the below links:

 - Book your appointment at Charing Cross Hospital

 During your appointment

+You will need to wear a face covering throughout your visit to the hospital.
 Blood tests take place in our phlebotomy department, outpatient reception staff will be happy to direct you.